Epro waterproofing system under construction.

 If Your Project Is Below-Grade

-Unfortunately, waterproofing a foundation isn’t always that simple.
+Waterproofing below grade brings has a unique set of challenges.
+Concrete foundations may be under continual hydrostatic pressure even when groundwater is not present.
 In many areas, new construction sites are situated on brownfields or repurposed industrial properties.
-Here, issues like contaminated groundwater mean contractors need to choose a product that mitigates vapor intrusion by keeping out solvents and other organic chemicals along with water.
+Here, issues like contaminated groundwater mean contractors need to choose a product that also mitigates vapor intrusion by keeping out solvents and other organic chemicals along with water.

-For this project, contractors working with waterproofing and environmental experts chose EPRO’s below-grade E.Protect+ System composite waterproofing system.
+For example on this construction site, contractors and project managers needed a below-grade waterproofing membrane to meet their site condition requirements.
+The office building was built on a contaminated wetlands area in Playa Vista, CA. Contractors working with waterproofing and environmental experts chose EPRO’s below-grade E.Protect+ System composite waterproofing system.
 This system keeps groundwater, methane gas and organic solvents out of the building, and it is designed to adhere to the concrete quickly and will not sink or settle as the surrounding soil subsides over time.

 If Your Project Is Smaller